pierrevouillamoz/collectives_reporting/README.md

 ## Analysis in practice

-First `upgrade_events` is applied to generate a complete dataset of events happened between two dates (e.g. from the october first to septembre the 30th the year after). upgrade_event requires functions : `extract_location`, `location_correction` and `extract_age_gender`.
+First `upgrade_events` is applied to generate a complete dataset of events happened between two dates (e.g. from the october first to septembre the 30th the year after). upgrade_event requires functions : `extract_location`, `extract_title`, `location_correction` and `extract_age_gender`.
 The output is a complete dataset of event :
 - number lines : number of events
 - number of colums : attributs (55 !)

-To get a shorter version of this output, member can use function `get_events`  (same number of line, only 25 attributs).
+To get a shorter version of this output, member can use function `get_events`  (same number of line, only 26 attributs).
 Output of upgrade_events is named EVENT.

 Now, member could apply some filtration functions on EVENT :